THE UTOPIA ASSOCIATION & FESTIVAL

-Film and Tech, the Fantastic and Taboo, Radical Ideas and Futuristic Visions are at the heart of the Utopia Festival
+Film and Tech, the Fantastic and Taboo, Radical Ideas and Future Visions are at the heart of Utopia

-Utopia is a unique event, presenting a wide range of thought, creativity and industry at the intersections of science, imagination and future visions.
+Utopia is a unique event, presenting a wide range of thought, creativity, activism and enterprise, at the intersections of science, imagination and future visions.
 Utopia is first and foremost an international festival of fantastic genre films, presenting a panorama of innovative, bizarre and out-of-this-world cinema, with a focus on sci-fi, fantasy and horror.

 Alongside this, a mosaic of activities take place – conferences, talks, workshops, performances and exhibits that deal with ground-breaking and thought-provoking science, technology and radical ideas that emanate from and are inspired by science fiction.